-This is for all those struggling to find the light, and for all those who remind us we can.
+This is for all those struggling to find the light, and for all those who remind us that we can.

-There’s a very special man down south at a junction in life where every route ahead feels to him like a no-through road.
+My brother is at a junction in life where every route ahead feels to him like a no-through road.

 Even the weather’s gone off – no longer the icy brightness of our recent quarry walk, it’s grey, wet and windy with intermittent hail and snow flurries.
 It’s that time of year.
 The waiting time.

 Inherently we know this too but often, in the melee of modern life, we forget to remember it.

-Last Thursday we were at an art workshop (cancelled previously due to illness, as if to prove my previous points).
+Last Thursday we made it to an art workshop (cancelled previously due to illness, as if to prove my previous points!)

-It was a freezing day of hail squalls and turbulent wind but in our little wood-stove warmed cabin on a hill overlooking the roiling sea we were warm and calm.
+It was a freezing day of hail squalls and turbulent wind but in the little wood-stove warmed cabin on a hill overlooking the roiling sea we were warm and calm.

-Transition from Winter to Spring
+Winter to Spring transition